 Loss Control Services Included with MCIT Membership

 As a joint risk sharing pool, MCIT has a vested interest in ensuring that members prevent workplace accidents.
 MCIT recognizes and addresses issues beyond regulatory requirements that expose members to loss.
-Effective loss reduction strategies can have a direct impact on how much members contribute to MCIT for coverage and potentially receive in dividends from MCIT.
+Effective loss reduction strategies can have a direct impact on how much members contribute to MCIT for coverage and potentially receive in dividends.

 Knowing that members may need technical assistance with safety efforts, MCIT offers a variety of loss control services as part of membership.
 One of these is loss control consultation.

-In addition to identifying workplace hazards and regulatory issues, five MCIT loss control consultants collaborate with members to develop strategies to prevent property, automobile, workers’ compensation and liability losses.
-Each of these professionals works strictly with MCIT members within an assigned geographic area or operations focus to ensure that members receive high-quality, timely loss control recommendations.
+In addition to identifying workplace hazards and regulatory issues, MCIT loss control consultants collaborate with members to develop strategies to prevent property, automobile, workers’ compensation and liability losses.
+Each of these professionals works strictly with MCIT members within an assigned geographic area to ensure that members receive high-quality, timely loss control recommendations.

 MCIT Assists Members with Their Safety Efforts

 MCIT is a cooperative joint-powers organization formed by Minnesota counties and associated members.
 This means that members contribute to a joint fund instead of paying premiums to an insurance company.
 The money MCIT uses to pay claims is taken from this fund.
 Every loss that is avoided benefits all members by preserving the integrity of the fund.
 This is the reason MCIT gives such a high priority to helping members minimize risks and reduce losses.